nrccstat/AI-voice-assistant/README.md

     OPENAI_API_KEY=YOUR_OPENAI_API_KEY
     ```

-### Frontend Setup

-1. Navigate to the `frontend` directory:
+## Running the Application

+To run only the frontend:

+1. Start the frontend development server from the project root:
     ```bash
-    cd LiveKit-AI-Car-Call-Centre/frontend
+    npm run dev
     ```
-2. Install npm dependencies:
+2. Open your web browser and go to the address provided by the Vite development server (usually `http://localhost:5173`).

+To run both backend and frontend:

+1. Start the backend agent from the project root (requires `agent.py`, which seems to be missing):
     ```bash
-    npm install
+    python agent.py # Note: agent.py was noted as deleted in the last interaction.
     ```
-3. Create a `.env` file in the `frontend` directory with your LiveKit URL (if needed, depending on how the frontend connects):
-    ```env
-    VITE_LIVEKIT_URL=ws://localhost:7880
-    ```

-## Running the Application

-1. Start the backend agent:
+2. In a new terminal, start the frontend development server from the project root:
     ```bash
-    cd LiveKit-AI-Car-Call-Centre/backend
-    python agent.py
-    ```
-2. Start the frontend development server:
-    ```bash
-    cd LiveKit-AI-Car-Call-Centre/frontend
     npm run dev
     ```
-3. Open your web browser and go to the address provided by the Vite development server (usually `http://localhost:5173`).
+3. Open your web browser and go to the address provided by the Vite development server.

 ## Core Components and Files

-### Backend (`backend/`)

--   `agent.py`: Contains the main LiveKit Agent implementation.
-It defines the `entrypoint` function which handles incoming LiveKit room connections, sets up the `Agent` with the `RealtimeModel` from `livekit-plugins-openai`, and starts the agent.
--   `api.py`: Defines the `AssistantFnc` class (as per our previous work) which would handle custom function calls or interactions triggered by the AI model.
--   `prompts.py`: Contains the predefined prompts used to instruct the AI agent, such as the `WELCOME_MESSAGE` and `INSTRUCTIONS`.

-### Frontend (`frontend/src/`)

--   `App.jsx`: The main application component.
-It sets up the basic page structure (header, main content, modal), manages the state for showing the LiveKit modal, and includes the `SimpleVoiceAssistant` component within the modal.
+-   `src/App.jsx`: The main application component.
+It sets up the basic page structure, manages the modal state, and includes the `SimpleVoiceAssistant` component.
--   `App.css`: Provides the main styling for the application layout, including the techy dark theme, gradients, hero section, and modal.
+-   `src/App.css`: Provides the main styling for the application layout and theme.
--   `components/SimpleVoiceAssistant.jsx`: Implements the core voice assistant UI using `@livekit/components-react`.
-It displays the audio visualizer, control bar, and the conversation history.
-It also handles fetching transcriptions from the agent and the local participant.
+-   `src/components/SimpleVoiceAssistant.jsx`: Implements the core voice assistant UI.
--   `components/SimpleVoiceAssistant.css`: Styles the voice assistant component, including the message appearance, visualizer container, and conversation history.
+-   `src/components/SimpleVoiceAssistant.css`: Styles the voice assistant component.
 -   `package.json`: Lists the frontend dependencies (React, LiveKit components, Vite) and scripts (`dev`, `build`).
+-   `api.py`: Defines the `AssistantFnc` class which handles custom function calls or interactions triggered by the AI model.
+(Located at the project root)
+-   `prompts.py`: Contains the predefined prompts used to instruct the AI agent.
+(Located at the project root)
+-   `agent.py`: Contains the main LiveKit Agent implementation. **(Note: This file was noted as deleted in the last interaction and is required to run the backend.)**

 ## Styling and Design